This Italian Wedding Soup is chock-full of meatballs and pasta and vegetables- adapted from Ina Garten’s Back to Basics Cookbook.

 Your cooked meatballs are then slipped in.
 It’s set to simmer for a bit before adding in fresh spinach, giving it a taste and adding in any needed salt and pepper.

 Now, if this soup isn’t a meal in itself… I don’t know what is.

 Warm, comforting, colorful, healthy and delicious.
-Serve it to your family knowing that it will fill their tummies and warm their souls in the chilly days of winter.
+Serve this Italian Wedding Soup to your family knowing that it will fill their tummies and warm their souls in the chilly days of winter.
 And fyi, my husband is a good guy… a great guy.
 He just never had homemade soup growing up, and he is actually very happy about having this one for dinner!